marwhindc/mini-note-manager/README.md

-# mini-notes-tracker
+# Mini Notes Tracker

-A Notepad like app that lets you save and switch on multiple notes in one screen
+## A Notepad like app that lets you save and switch on multiple notes in one screen